Mary Anne Harvey

 Kelsey Lesco obtained her master’s degree in public administration from the University of Arizona and her law degree from the University of Oregon.
 In July 2014, Kelsey was hired as a staff attorney for the Protection & Advocacy for Individuals with Mental Illness Program.
 Kelsey coordinates Disability Law Colorado's Olmstead Program, including extensive work on the Nursing Home Project, which helps to move people with mental illness and developmental disabilities living in nursing homes back into the community. email@example.com

 Jennifer Levin, Esq.

 Jennifer Levin graduated from the University of North Carolina at Chapel Hill in 1991 and from the University of Alabama School of Law in 1994.
 She joined Disability Law Colorado in 2009 as an Equal Justice Works Fellow, sponsored by the law firm of Greenberg Traurig LLC.
 In 2011, Jennifer became a full-time employee working on the Individual Rights, Client Assistance, Beneficiaries of Social Security, and the Special Education programs.
 In 2014, Jennifer became coordinator of the Vote!
-Program, and in 2015, she became the coodinator of the Special Education Program.
-In addition to representing individuals with disability rights claims, Jennifer presents trainings on voting rights for people with disabilities, special education, and the rules governing restraint of school children with disabilities. [email protected]
+Program, and in 2015, she became the leader of the Education Team, which focuses on rights of students in pre-school through 12th grade.
+In addition to representing individuals with disability rights claims, Jennifer presents trainings on voting rights for people with disabilities, special education, and the rules governing restraint of school children with disabilities. firstname.lastname@example.org

 Director of Administrative Services